-Ty Mari and Penroc are set in a stunning landscape at the interface of wild mountains and wooded valleys where sheep farming, forests and mountain top views make this one of the beautiful hidden secrets of Wales.
-These attractive 19th century cottages are on the outskirts of a tiny village called Cwmystwyth: they are situated 100 meters along a rough track from the main road.
+Ty Mari and Penroc are set in a stunning Ceredigion uplands landscape at the interface of wild mountains and wooded valleys where sheep farming, forests and mountain top views make this one of the beautiful hidden secrets of Wales.
+These adjoining attractive 19th century cottages are on the outskirts of a tiny village called Cwmystwyth: they are situated 100 meters along a rough track from the main road.
 There is a terrace of homes either side of the track, with Ty Mari at the end and Penroc at right-angles on the headland.
 The fenced garden area is very limited and is shared between the cottages but there is just space for cars, sunbathing, two picnic tables and two barbecues!
+When several cars are parked within the gated area, children will not find that much space to play unless you are renting both cottages which allows for cars to be parked outside the gated area.

-Ty Mari has been in the family since 1969.
-We have loved it as if it was our only home and steadily improved it over the years.
+Ty Mari has been in the family since 1969…over 50 years!
+We have loved it as if it was our only home and steadily improved it over time.
 Penroc has been in the wider family since 1974.
 In 2006 it was completely refurbished and extended to include a large balcony and panoramic living area below.
-There is a soundproofed intercommunicating door between the cottages, which are at the end of a terrace.
+There are soundproofed intercommunicating double doors between the cottages, which are at the end of a terrace.
+These have sound-proofing linings but inevitably, if there are high decibels in one cottage, they can transmit across.
+For this reason, if you are likely to be celebrating big time, we suggest you rent both cottages and enjoy the amazing space this provides.

 In April 2017 the cottages were placed in a family trust for the next generation but the children have asked Gareth and Mary to continue running the holiday lettings.